 Empathy, compassion and courage are not skills you’re born with, you learn them.

-Join me as I make sense of life.
+Join us as we make sense of life.

 My daughter’s childhood cancer changed me.